vrizo/babel-plugin-transform-typograf/README.md

 ])
 ```

-- Translation should be plain otherwise it won`t be processed;
+- Translation should be plain otherwise it won’t be processed;
-- Functions won`t be processed too.
+- Functions won’t be processed too.

 This is mine very first Babel Plugin so please send an Issue
 if you have any suggestions to improve this.